vyapp/vy/BOOK.md

 echo 'export SUDO_ASKPASS=path/askpass' >> ~/.bashrc
 ~~~

-Where path is the folder where the askpass script is located.
+The path is the folder where askpass script is located.
 It is generally located in /usr/bin.

 Now it is possible to run commands with: